 The lawsuits, which involve the makers of popular products such as AndroGel and Depo-Testosterone, have been consolidated into a multidistrict litigation, a legal process courts use to manage many similar cases.

 To date, more than 25,000 lawsuits have been filed against AbbVie, Eli Lilly & Co., Pfizer Inc., Endo International and other testosterone-product manufacturers.
-Seven cases have gone to trial.
+More than a half-dozen cases have gone to trial.

 Jury verdicts could affect settlement negotiations going forward for the more than 6,000 remaining cases.
-So far, Eli Lilly, Endo International, Auxilium Pharmaceuticals and GlaxoSmithKline have reached tentative global settlements involving hundreds of cases.
-Endo announced on June 12, 2018, that it had set aside $200 million to settle 1,300 cases involving its testosterone product, Testim.
+So far, Eli Lilly, Endo International, Auxilium Pharmaceuticals, GlaxoSmithKline and Allergan have reached tentative global settlements involving hundreds of cases.

 Attorneys continue to accept new cases on behalf of men who used testosterone products and then experienced heart attacks, strokes or blood clots called pulmonary embolism and deep vein thrombosis.